1911 Major League Baseball season

-The 1911 Major League Baseball season was contested from April 12 to October 26, 1911.
-The New York Giants and Philadelphia Athletics were the regular season champions of the National League and American League, respectively.
-The Athletics then defeated the Giants in the World Series, four games to two.
+The 1911 major league baseball season began on April 12, 1911.
+The regular season ended on October 12, with the New York Giants and Philadelphia Athletics as the regular season champions of the National League and American League, respectively.
+The postseason began with Game 1 of the eighth modern World Series on October 14 and ended with Game 6 on October 26.
+In the second iteration of this World Series matchup, the Athletics defeated the Giants, four games to two, capturing their second championship in franchise history, and the second team to win back-to-back World Series.

 This was the first of four seasons that the Chalmers Award, a precursor to the Major League Baseball Most Valuable Player Award (introduced in 1931), was given to a player in each league.

 This is the most recent major league season from which no stadiums remain in use.
 The Boston Red Sox have used Fenway Park as their home field since the 1912 season.
+The Boston Doves and Brooklyn Superbas renamed as the Boston Rustlers and Brooklyn Trolley Dodgers, respectively.